 Recently, I had a fascinating meeting with an early adopter customer who is facts and data driven and runs an excellent operation.
 Towards the end of the meeting we talked about the grain market transition to digital inspection.
-The discussion centred around replacing a tedious human task with a method which is 20X faster, 40X more accurate and can provide cost savings in labour, operations and quality.
+The discussion centered around replacing a tedious human task with a method which is 20X faster, 40X more accurate and can provide cost savings in labor, operations and quality.
 However, despite these improvement opportunities, there remains a challenge for decision makers in the industry across the private sector, government and academia to move to such improved methods.

 We were considering any potential downside in moving to digital inspection to explain this reluctance when suddenly my customer stood up and took few big steps to the whiteboard.
 He drew a triangle and added three words, one in each corner: cost; time and quality.
 He then wrote “Digitally Breaking The Triangle Of Constraints Rule”.

 Next, he drew a comparison table and at the top the word “Facts” in bold letters.

 Time: 1 minute versus 20 minutes

 Accuracy (quality): 0.5% versus 20%

 Operation Cost: 1% mistakes in grading, milling & packing ~$1.5M/year